Worldline deconfinement and emergent long-range interaction in the entanglement Hamiltonian and in the entanglement spectrum: Acknowledgements

 \section{Acknowledgements}

 We thank F. Assaad and Z. Y. Meng for helpful discussions.
-D.X.Y. is supported by NKRDPC2022YFA1402802, NSFC-92165204, NSFC 12494591, Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices (No.2022B1212010008), Research Center for Magnetoelectric Physics of Guangdong Province (No. 2024B0303390001), and Guangdong Provincial Quantum Science Strategic Initiative (No. GDZX2401010).
-Z.L. is supported by the China Postdoctoral Science Foundation under Grants No.2024M762935 and NSFC Special Fund for Theoretical Physics under Grants No.12447119.
+D.X.Y. is supported by the National Key R\&D Program of China (Grant No. 2022YFA1402802), National Natural Science Foundation of China (Grant Nos.
+92565303, 92165204,12494591), Guang Dong Provincial Key Laboratory of Magnetoelectric Physics and Devices (Grant No. 2022B1212010008), Research Center for Magnetoelectric Physics of Guangdong Province (Grant No. 2024B0303390001), and Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2401010).
+Z.L. is supported by the China Postdoctoral Science Foundation under Grant No.2024M762935 and NSFC Special Fund for Theoretical Physics under Grant No.12447119.
 Z.W. is supported by the China Postdoctoral Science Foundation under Grant No.~2024M752898.
-The work is supported by the the Scientific Research Project (No.WU2024B027) and start-up funding of Westlake University.
+The work is supported by the the Scientific Research Project (Grant No. WU2025B011) and start-up funding of Westlake University.
 The authors thank the high-performance computing center of Westlake University and Beijng PARATERA Tech Co.,Ltd. for providing HPC resources.